 - Distinguished Oral Advocate, Suffolk University Law School

-- Obtained defense verdict following a 16-day trial in the United Stated District Court for the District of Massachusetts, in which the plaintiff alleged traumatic brain injury sustained in an altercation occurring outside of a popular Boston restaurant in 2008.
+- Obtained a defense verdict following a 16-day jury trial in the United Stated District Court for the District of Massachusetts, in which the plaintiff alleged traumatic brain injury sustained in an altercation occurring outside of a popular Boston restaurant.

 - Successfully represented a chemical company in the civil litigation arising from the explosion that occurred in November 2006 in Danversport, Massachusetts.